george-hawkins/blender-donut-notebook/LEVEL-2.md

 ![img.png](subsurface-and-color-changes.png)

 If you overdid the white belt around the donut and don't want to redo the painting a quick fix is to select the donut dough (not the icing) and go to the _Shading_ workspace and add in a _MixRGB_ node between the _Image Texture_ node and the _Overlay_ node and set its _Color 2_ value to the same color as the original base color of the donut (e.g. HSV 0.08, 0.44 and 0.9).
 Then drag the _Fac_ value up and down - the higher the value the less the white of the belt will show through and the more the color is dominated by the flat base color.
+Unlike the previous _MixRGB_ nodes, the default _Mix_ blend mode is fine.

 ![img.png](white-belt-correction.png)